mikechen66/keras_frcnn_tf2/README.md

 ## Out of box model to predict

 The original author has trained a model to predict kitti.
 I will update a dropbox link here later.
-Let's see the result of predict:

 ## kitti dataset downloads: